J. Lawton Collins: Postwar

 Collins was Chief of Staff of the United States Army from 16 August 1949 to 15 August 1953; as such he was the Army's senior officer throughout the Korean War.
 As a wartime chief of staff his primary responsibility was to ensure that adequately trained and equipped soldiers were sent to fight in Korea.
 He directed the Army's operation of the railroads, brought the first Special Forces group into the order of battle, and was closely associated with the development of the army's contribution to the newly established North Atlantic Treaty Organization (NATO).

 Collins was representative of the United States to the Military Committee and the Standing Group of NATO from 1953 to 1954.
-He was special representative of the United States in Vietnam with ambassadorial rank, 1954 to 1955, and returned to his NATO assignment.
+He was special representative of the United States to the State of Vietnam with personal ambassadorial rank from 1954 to 1955, and, after advising against American military intervention, returned to his NATO assignment.
 He retired from active service in March 1956, after almost 40 years of military service.